cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph-inactive.md

 ### Lag

-SafeGraph provides newly updated data for the previous week every Wednesday, meaning estimates for a specific day are only available 3-9 days later.
+SafeGraph provided newly updated data for the previous week every Wednesday, meaning estimates for a specific day are only available 3-9 days later.
 It may take up to an additional day for SafeGraph's data to be ingested into the COVIDcast API.